Keira-liu/PHBS_BlockChain_2019/README.md

 1. Motivation
 Miners are a very important part of bitcoin mechanism.
 The motivation of miners is profit.
-Their profit comes from two parts, block reward and transaction fees.
-Since after mining every 210000 blocks, block rewards will be halved (staring from 50 BTC, now is 12.5 BTC).
+Their profit comes from two parts, block <br> reward and transaction fees.
+Since after mining every 210000 blocks, block rewards will be halved (staring from 50 BTC, now is 12.5   <br> BTC).
 With the decreasing of block rewards, transaction fees are becoming more and more important.
-With higher transaction fees, the transaction may be accepted by miners sooner.
-And the price of bitcoin can also influence the activity of bitcoin market.
-Therefore, we want to build a model between block rewards, transaction fees, price, and waiting time.
-Transaction makers and miners will make their choice according to their profits.
+With higher transaction fees,  <br>  the transaction may be accepted by miners sooner.
+And the price of bitcoin can also influence the activity of bitcoin market. <br>  Therefore, we want to build a model between block rewards, transaction fees, price, and waiting time.
+Transaction makers and  <br> miners will make their choice according to their profits.

 2. Model
 2.1	Poisson Process